CMU-cabot/cabot/docker/README.md

 ### Image for NUC

-people context has a Dockerfile for PC without nvidia GPU named `Dockerfile.nuc`, which is for running people/queue packages excluding people detection.
+People context has a Dockerfile for PC without NVIDIA GPU named `Dockerfile.nuc`, which runs people/queue packages excluding people detection.

 ## Prebuild Docker Images

-In prebuild directory, there are some docker image context for base images for main images.
+In prebuild directory, there are some docker image contexts for base images for main images.

 |Image|From|Additional Layers|
 |---|---|---|